-You will be supplied with oocytes injected with cRNA encoding either wild-type or a mutant form of hERG.
-The mutant form contains a single point mutation that will alter one or more biophysical properties of the channel.
+You will be supplied with oocytes injected with cRNA encoding wild-type and two mutant forms of hERG.
+The mutant channels contain a single point mutation (introduced by site-directed mutagenesis) that alters one or more biophysical property of the channel.